AP sources: Jets agree on deal to acquire Raiders’ Osemele

-NEW YORK — Two people with direct knowledge of the trade tell The Associated Press that the New York Jets have agreed to acquire left guard Kelechi Osemele from the Oakland Raiders.
+NEW YORK — The New York Jets made a big move to get a big man to bolster their offensive line.

-The people spoke to the AP on condition of anonymity Sunday because the trade can’t be completed until the new league year starts Wednesday.
+Two people with direct knowledge of the trade told The Associated Press that the Jets agreed Sunday to acquire two-time Pro Bowl left guard Kelechi Osemele from the Oakland Raiders.

-The deal is also expected to include draft picks for both sides.
+The deal includes the Jets sending their fifth-round draft pick to the Raiders for Oakland’s sixth-rounder, according to one of the people who spoke to The AP on condition of anonymity because the trade can’t be completed until the new league year starts Wednesday.

-ESPN first reported the trade Sunday, and said the Jets are also sending their fifth-round draft pick to the Raiders for Oakland’s sixth-rounder.
+ESPN first reported the trade for Osemele, with Bay Area News Group first reporting the terms.

 The deal is the second by the Raiders in less than 24 hours.
 They agreed Saturday to acquire receiver Antonio Brown in a trade with Pittsburgh.